 This crossover program allows correctional officers to refocus their careers on law enforcement.
 The curriculum is not designed as a retraining program; rather, it builds on students' experience as a correctional officer by adding law enforcement knowledge and skills.

 - Defensive tactics and weapons

+Seminole State's program can help make the transition from correctional officer to law enforcement officer.
 Seminole State's Criminal Justice Academy is a state-certified training center.
 We have been preparing students for careers in law enforcement since 1969.
 Our success is due to: